 For many conscious drinkers, this is not news--but it is worth noting that assumptions should never be made when it comes to estimating blood alcohol content.

 Don't guesstimate what your alcohol level is based on how many drinks you've had.
-Use a Pro Series BACtrack Breathalyzer and know where you stand.
+Use a Professional Grade BACtrack Breathalyzer and know where you stand.

 Leave a comment